 - Does this user perform key functions for the team using their API key?

-- Does the Kenna instance use a Virtual Tunnel which relies on this user's credentials?
+- Does the Cisco Vulnerability Management instance use a Virtual Tunnel which relies on this user's credentials?

 - Do other users rely on shared dashboards created by this user?

 - What kind of access does this user have today?
 Read-only, Admin, Custom Role etc.